 Landlords’ Rights & Responsibilities in Georgia

-As a landlord in the state of Georgia, you have the following rights.
+Rental property owners in the state of Georgia, have the following rights.

-• Evict a Georgia tenant who fails to abide by the terms of the rental agreement.
+- Evict a Georgia tenant who fails to abide by the terms of the lease agreement.

-• Rent collection.
-You may charge whatever amount of rent and raise it for whatever reason whenever you want.
+- Rent collection.
+Georgia doesn't have rent control laws, meaning you may charge whatever amount of rent and raise it for whatever reason whenever you want.
 You’re also under no obligation to provide the tenant with a prior written notice.

 The list of responsibilities for Georgia landlords is as follows.

-• Notify tenants prior to entering their rented homes.
+- Give tenants notice prior to entering their rented homes.

 There are consequences to failing to provide tenants with such information.
 Among other things, they may be able to use that as legal justification to end their tenancy early.